 Database Autonomy Service (DAS) provides the automatic SQL throttling feature.
-When you enable this feature, you must customize a trigger condition.
-When the condition is met, DAS automatically throttles SQL statements as configured.
-This topic describes how to use the automatic SQL throttling feature.
-An ApsaraDB RDS for MySQL database is used as an example.
+You can specify conditions to trigger automatic SQL throttling.
+If the specified conditions are met, automatic SQL throttling is triggered.
+This topic describes how to enable the automatic SQL throttling feature.
+An ApsaraDB RDS for MySQL database is used in this topic.

-- An ApsaraDB RDS for MySQL database or a PolarDB for MySQL database is connected to DAS.
+- An ApsaraDB RDS for MySQL 5.6, ApsaraDB RDS for MySQL 5.7, ApsaraDB RDS for MySQL 8.0, PolarDB for MySQL 5.6, or PolarDB for MySQL 8.0 database is connected to DAS.

-- The autonomy service is enabled for the database instance.
-For more information, see
+- The Enable Autonomy Service switch is turned on for the database instance.
+For more information, see Autonomy center.

 Note If you require higher precision of the automatic SQL throttling feature, activate DAS Professional Edition.

-- A large number of SQL statements are submitted from the account of a customer who places a large order.
-These SQL statements are occupying most resources in the database.
+- Data: A large number of SQL statements are submitted from a user who has placed a large order.
+These SQL statements consume a large amount of resources in databases.

-- A large number of SQL statements are submitted to query tables that are not indexed, affecting the performance of the database.
+- SQL statements: A large number of SQL statements are submitted to query tables that are not indexed.
+This affects the performance of databases.

 DAS uses machine learning algorithms to train a model by using historical performance data of a database instance, and then uses this model to detect exceptions in real time.
-Compared with conventional threshold-based detection, the 24/7 exception detection feature of DAS can detect exceptions in a more timely manner.
+Compared with threshold-based detection, the 24/7 anomaly detection feature provides real-time notifications when system events trigger alerts.

 - Root cause analysis

-DAS subscribes to exceptions in the database instance and collects information about current sessions after an exception occurs.
-Then, DAS uses the full request analysis feature and performance insight features to identify the root cause of the exception.
-DAS classifies problematic SQL statements into the following types:
+DAS subscribes to exceptions in database instances and collects information about current sessions if an exception occurs.
+Then, DAS uses the full request analysis and performance insight features to identify the root cause of the exception.
+DAS classifies abnormal SQL statements into the following four types:

 - Blocking SQL statements

-DAS detects SQL statements that cause data definition language (DDL) changes, lock waits, and large transactions by analyzing real-time sessions, locks, and running transactions.
+DAS analyzes sessions, locks, and running transactions in real time to detect SQL statements that cause Data Definition Language (DDL) changes, lock waits, and large transactions.
 DAS also checks the number of sessions that are affected by the SQL statements and the execution time of the SQL statements.
-If the number of sessions that are affected is excessively large or the execution time is excessively long, DAS terminates related sessions, instead of throttling the SQL statements.
+If a large number of sessions are affected or the SQL statements are executed for an extended period of time, DAS closes the sessions instead of throttling the SQL statements.

 - Resource-intensive SQL statements

-The number of concurrent SQL statements of this type may not be necessarily high.
-However, SQL statements of this type consume large amounts of CPU, I/O, or network resources, and are frequently submitted.
+The number of concurrent SQL statements of this type may not be large.
+However, SQL statements of this type consume a large number of CPU, I/O, or network resources, and are frequently submitted.

 - Traffic-intensive SQL statements

 These SQL statements are normal statements.
-However, when a large number of such SQL statements are executed at the same time, they occupy most resources of a database, causing exceptions such as longer response for even simple key-value queries.
+However, when a large number of such SQL statements are executed at the same time, they consume a large number of resources in databases.
+This causes performance bottlenecks and exceptions such as long response for simple key-value queries.

 - Other SQL statements

-Except for the preceding SQL statements, other SQL statements may also cause exceptions in a database.
+Except for the preceding SQL statements, other SQL statements may also cause exceptions in databases.

 - Blocking SQL statements